SASIN83/Nayan/README.md

   * Training is done in Project/Train.py.
   * Recognition is done by Project/Recognize.py.
   * Chatbot feature is still not yet developed so any independent contribution is welcomed.

+Note: if you cant install dlib for whatever reason, then just clone https://github.com/SASIN83/dlibpreinstalled and use pip install on file given in the repo. also use of python 3.7.9 is recommended as dlib is most stable for this version of python.